bakito/adguardhome-sync/README.md

 ## Prerequisites

-Both the origin instance and replica(s) must be initially setup with AdguardHome via the AdguardHome installation wizard.
+Both the origin instance and replica(s) must be initially set up with AdguardHome via the AdguardHome installation wizard.

 ## Username / Password vs. Cookie